DPA (GDPR)

 4.3 Changes to Sub-processors.
 FingerprintJS shall provide Customer with fourteen (14) calendar days' notice (for which email shall suffice) of any proposed changes to the Sub-processors, including any information reasonably necessary to enable the Customer to assess the Sub-processor and exercise its right to object.

 4.4 Objection to Sub-processors.
 If the Customer objects to FingerprintJS's use of a new Sub-processor (including when exercising its right to object under clause 9(a) of the Standard Contractual Clauses) it shall: (i) notify FingerprintJS of its objection promptly in writing within five (5) calendar days of receipt of FingerprintJS' notice in accordance with Section 4.3; and (ii) provide documentary evidence that reasonably shows that the Sub-processor does not or cannot comply with the requirements in this DPA (including the Standard Contractual Clauses).
-In such an event, the parties shall discuss such concerns in good faith with a view to achieving commercially reasonable resolution.
-If this is not possible, either party may terminate the applicable Services that cannot be provided by FingerprintJS without the use of the objected-to-new Sub-processor by giving to the other party thirty (30) calendar days' written notice.
-During such notice period, FingerprintJS may suspend the affected portion of the Services.
+In such an event, the Parties shall discuss such concerns in good faith with a view to achieving commercially reasonable resolution.
+If this is not possible, either Party may terminate the applicable Service and Additional Services that cannot be provided by FingerprintJS without the use of the objected-to new Sub-processor by giving to the other Party thirty (30) calendar days' written notice.
+During such notice period, FingerprintJS may suspend the affected portion of the Service and Additional Services.

 5.1 The Customer represents and warrants that: